theSage21/expenses/README.md

 # Expenses

 A Telegram bot that helps you keep a track of your spending.

 ## Features

-- Replies to each message and marks it as recorded.
+- Auto track smses when coupled with TelegramSms android app.
 - Automatically tags messages with information found in the sms so that you can quickly search for it later on in telegram.
 - You can import Walnut expense reports to backfill your database.
-- `/report` returns monthly totals
+- `/report` returns monthly totals.

+## Coming soon

+- You can set budgets so that you get warned if you overshoot.

 ## Pre-requisites